 There are still plenty of warm days during the fall in Cumberland Valley appropriate for getting your boat, kayak, or canoe out on the water.
 And you get the added benefit of less crowded locations.
 Find boat launches, streams, lakes, and more. *Please be sure to abide by the laws for boater registration, launch permitting, and safety requirements.
 Find more information.

-Anglers have a number of opportunities to fish and fly-fish in the Valley.
-Whether you're reeling in sunfish, panfish, bass, or trout, you'll be sure to catch a bucket of smiles. *Please be sure to abide by the laws for fishing registration and catch-and-release streams.
+Anglers have several opportunities to fish and fly-fish in the Valley.
+Whether you're reeling in sunfish, panfish, bass, or trout, you'll surely catch a bucket of smiles.
+Pine Grove Furnace State Park participates in the Borrow a Rod & Reel Fishing Tackle Loaner Program.
+The public can borrow rods, reels, and a tackle box full of hooks and other terminal tackle from the park office on a first-come, first-serve basis. *Please be sure to abide by the laws for fishing registration and catch-and-release streams.
 Find more information.

-Pick some fun on the farm this fall as you stroll the fields looking for the perfect pumpkin, or fill your bucket with u-pick apples or beans.
-Several of our local farms offer fall-fun activities including hayrides, corn mazes, pumpkin chunkin', and plentiful kids' activities.
-Carwood Farms pick-your-own pumpkin patch in Boiling Springs is open daily in October from dawn to dusk and features thousands of pumpkins to choose from.
+This fall, pick some fun on the farm as you stroll the fields looking for the perfect pumpkin, or fill your bucket with u-pick apples or beans.
+Several of our local farms offer fall-fun activities, including hayrides, corn mazes, pumpkin chunkin', and plentiful kids' activities.
+Carwood Farms' pick-your-own pumpkin patch in Boiling Springs is open daily in October from dawn to dusk and features thousands of pumpkins to choose from.

-Set in the charmingly beautiful historic district of downtown Carlisle, these tours will take you on a journey into the past.
+Set in downtown Carlisle's charmingly beautiful historic district, these tours will take you on a journey into the past.
 Learn about Carlisle's rich history from the American Revolution to the Civil War and beyond.
-Discover the extraordinary, suspicious, and sometimes tragic tales of past residents and understand what led them to linger here after their death.
-Two different tours are available: East Side (available Fridays through 10/29/21) and West Side (available Saturdays through 10/30/21).
+Discover the extraordinary, suspicious, and sometimes tragic tales of residents from the past and understand what led them to linger here after their death.
+TimeKeeper Tours hosts several different tours, including the East Side Ghost Tour (available Fridays in September & October) and West Side Ghost Tour (available Saturdays in September & October).